figment-networks/indexing-engine/README.md

     IndexingTasksWhitelist: []string{"SequencerTask"},
 })
 ```
-Above example would run only `SequencerTask` during indexing process
+Above example would run only `SequencerTask` during indexing process.
+It is useful if you want to reindex the data but you only care about specific set of data.

 ## To-Dos:
 * Collects stats for evert stage and every task